olebole/irafdoc/doc/rv.fxcor.rst

   	f: 0p1s, 1p1s, np1s, npns
   </pre>
   <p>
-  For example, the most general fit, <tt>'f'</tt>, first fits for only a single sigma and the peak intensities, then allows the lines to shift but keeping the relative separations fixed.
+  For example, the most general fit, <span style="font-family: monospace;">'f'</span>, first fits for only a single sigma and the peak intensities, then allows the lines to shift but keeping the relative separations fixed.
 Next, the positions are allowed to vary independently but still using a single sigma, and then allows all parameters to vary.
   </p>
   <p>
   To conclude, here are some general comments.
-The most restrictive <tt>'a'</tt>
+The most restrictive <span style="font-family: monospace;">'a'</span>
   key will give odd results if the initial positions are not close to the true centers.
-The most general <tt>'f'</tt> can also lead to incorrect results by using unphysically different sigmas to make one line very narrow and another very broad in an attempt to fit very blended lines.
+The most general <span style="font-family: monospace;">'f'</span> can also lead to incorrect results by using unphysically different sigmas to make one line very narrow and another very broad in an attempt to fit very blended lines.
 The algorithm works well when the lines are not severely blended and the